Chevron Nigeria: Gulf Oil

 Gulf Oil Company of Nigeria which became later known as Chevron obtained oil acreage license in 1961.
 It is noteworthy for being the first oil major to discover commercially viable offshore oil with its discovery of the large Okan field, at Escravos River in 1963.
-The field had an estimated 2 billion barrel of oil in place and up to 800 million of recoverable crude oil.
+The field had an estimated 2 billion barrels of oil in place and up to 800 million of recoverable crude oil.
 Production from the oilfield began in 1965.
 Over the years, the company has developed a large petroleum and physical infrastructure in Nigeria that include the Escravos Tank farm, an export terminal, Escravos gas gathering project and an office complex.
 By 1993, the company had produced 2.55 billion barrels of crude oil in Nigeria.
 The major fields of the firm include, Okan, Delta South, Meren, Meji, Isan, and Abiteye.

+In 1998, Democracy Now! produced the documentary Drilling and Killing: Chevron and Nigeria's Oil Dictatorship after journalists Amy Goodman and Jeremy Scahill documented Chevron Corporation's role in a confrontation between the Nigerian Army and villagers who had seized oil rigs and other equipment belonging to oil corporations.
+Two villagers were shot and killed during the standoff.
+On May 28, 1998, the company provided helicopter transport to the Nigerian Navy and Mobile Police (MOPOL) to their Parabe oil platform, which had been occupied by villagers who accused the company of contaminating their land.
+Soon after landing, the Nigerian military shot and killed two of the protesters, Jola Ogungbeje and Aroleka Irowaninu, and wounded 11 others.
+Chevron spokesperson Sola Omole acknowledged that the company transported the troops.
+Omole said that Chevron management had requested troops from the government to protect their facility.

 Following a merger between Gulf Oil and Chevron Corporation, Gulf's oil operations in Nigeria became known as Chevron in 1991 and in 2001, a merger with Texaco led to combining Texaco's remaining assets in Nigeria with Chevron.